jeangm16/README-generator/README.md

 ![README Generator](src/Readme-generatorGIF.gif)

+The full movie file showing functionality of the application can be found [here](src/Readme-generator.mp4)

 ## Description

 A node.js application that uses user input from inquirer to populate a README.md file for user repository.
 The README.md file is created in the dist directory and can be found [here](.dist/README.md)